googleapis/google-cloud-ruby/google-cloud-bigquery-data_transfer/README.md

-# Ruby Client for the BigQuery Data Transfer API
+# Ruby Client for the BigQuery Data Transfer Service API

-API Client library for the BigQuery Data Transfer API
+API Client library for the BigQuery Data Transfer Service API

 Schedules queries and transfers external data from SaaS applications to Google BigQuery on a regular basis.